lkovari/KLHome/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Known Problem

+DEPRECATED: The 'defaultProject' workspace option has been deprecated.
+The project to use will be determined from the current working directory.